dab-libs/weasel/README.md

 ### Symfony services in tests using Weasel

-For the average Symfony programmer, getting a service directly from a DI container is not a natural practice.
+Getting a service directly from a DI container is not a natural practice for the average Symfony programmer.
 We get services by injecting them through constructor parameters or through setters.

 The Weasel library allows us to get services by simply describing them as fields in the test case class and annotating